MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/security-analytics-dashboard-windows-defender-advanced-threat-protection.md

 ### Windows Defender SmartScreen optimization
-For an endpoint to be considered "well configured", it must comply to a minimum baseline configuration setting.
+For a machine to be considered "well configured", it must comply to a minimum baseline configuration setting.
 This tile shows you a specific list of actions you must apply on endpoints so that the minimum baseline configuration setting for Windows Defender SmartScreen is fulfilled.

 >[!IMPORTANT]
->This security control is only applicable for endpoints with Windows 10, version 1709 or later.
+>This security control is only applicable for machines with Windows 10, version 1709 or later.

 #### Minimum baseline configuration setting for Windows Defender SmartScreen:
 The following settings must be configured with the following settings: